A novel characterization of structures in smooth regression curves: from a viewpoint of persistent homology: Introduction

 As an application of the proposed procedure, we demonstrate that it can be used to study the shape of regression functions.
-In particular, we characterize structures such as monotonicity, convexity, and modality in smooth regression curves and propose a measure of the statistical significance of these structures observed in the data.
-Moreover, one can adopt the proposed procedure to compare or cluster analysis of regression curves based on these structures.
-One of the real-life applications of our work is that given the regression curves of population growth of different subcontinents, one can investigate the shape of the first derivative of regression functions to compare the population growth patterns over time.
+In particular, we characterize structures such as monotonicity, convexity, and modality in smooth regression curves and propose a significance measure of these structures observed in the data.
+Moreover, one can adopt the proposed procedure to compare two or more regression curves based on the structures such as monotonicity, convexity, and modality.
+In particular, one can perform cluster analysis for regression curves based on these structures.
+One of the real-life applications of this work is that, given the regression curves of population growth of different subcontinents, one can investigate the shape of the first derivative of regression functions to compare the population growth patterns over time.